 Scientific and technological innovation is one of the Group's development strategies, which has laid a solid technical foundation for us to obtain a leading position in the industry.
-The Group has set up a dedicated department for technological management to coordinate the management of technological research and development, technology introduction and exchange, promotion and application of "four news": new materials, new equipment, new processes and new technologies.
-In addition, the Group has formulated a five-year technological development plan to ensure that its technological innovations closely follow the frontier of industry development, and established a mechanism for technological innovation and personnel training to achieve an orderly progress of technological innovation.
+The Group has set up a dedicated department for technological management to coordinate the management of technological research and development, technology introduction and exchange, promotion and application of "four news": new materials, new equipment, new processes and new technological innovations closely follow the frontier of industry development, and established a mechanism for technological innovation and personnel training to achieve an orderly progress of technological innovation.

 In order to further enhance the ability of general contracting projects in technological application and innovation and development, the Group has formulated the Construction Organisation Design Composition and Evaluation Management Method.
-The method applies to all project general contracting projects undertaken by the Group in Hong Kong and Macau, and classifies them according to the project nature (including large-scale, new-type, special, difficult, and general engineering), and lists the main responsible person or departments and their duties, the composition principles, authority, content and management procedure of construction organisation design (i.e. preparation of project constriction and guiding documents for monitoring the construction), to ensure that all stages of the construction process comply with the relevant project construction policies and laws in the region and apply new technologies, new materials, new processes and new equipment for innovative construction.
+The method applies to all project general contracting projects undertaken by the Group in Hong Kong and Macau, and classifies them according to the project nature (including large-scale, new-type, special, difficult, and general engineering), and lists the main responsible person or departments and their duties, the composition principles, authority, content and management procedure of construction organisation design (i.e. preparation of project construction and guiding documents for monitoring the construction), to ensure that all stages of the construction process comply with the relevant project construction policies and laws in the region and apply new technologies, new materials, new processes and new equipment for innovative construction.